-• It is proposed to identify the substances as substances of equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 of Regulation (EC) No 1907/2006 (REACH) according to Article 57(f) of REACH Regulation.
+• The substances are identified as substances of equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 of Regulation (EC) No 1907/2006 (REACH) according to Article 57(f) of REACH Regulation.

-(±)-1,7,7-trimethyl-3-[(4-methylphenyl)methylene]bicyclo[2.2.1]heptan-2-one covering any of the individual isomers and/or combinations thereof (commonly referred to as 4methylbenzylidene camphor or 4-MBC) are proposed to be identified as substances of very high concern in accordance with Article 57(f) of Regulation (EC) 1907/2006 (REACH) because of their endocrine disrupting properties for which there is scientific evidence of probable serious effects to human health which gives rise to an equivalent level of concern to those substances listed in points (a) to (e) of Article 57 REACH.
+(±)-1,7,7-trimethyl-3-[(4-methylphenyl)methylene]bicyclo[2.2.1]heptan-2-one covering any of the individual isomers and/or combinations thereof (commonly referred to as 4methylbenzylidene camphor or 4-MBC) are identified as substances of very high concern in accordance with Article 57(f) of Regulation (EC) 1907/2006 (REACH) because of their endocrine disrupting properties for which there is scientific evidence of probable serious effects to human health which gives rise to an equivalent level of concern to those substances listed in points (a) to (e) of Article 57 REACH.
+This identification is made based on the available evidence for 4-MBC.
+Due to the structural similarity between the different isomers and in the absence of evidence on the individual isomers, it has to be assumed that all individual isomers and/or combinations thereof have endocrine disrupting properties.